sebashack/rusty-mom/README.md

 ```

 `AvailableMoMs` is an immutable HashMap that stores a reference to gRPC clients that where registered in the `Rocket.toml`
 config file.
-Notice that the references to these clients are wrapped within a mutex in order to prevent race conditions and
+Notice that the references to these clients are wrapped within a Mutex in order to prevent race conditions and
 synchronize their access.

 The REST API is defined at [rmom-manager/src/api/endpoints.rs](https://github.com/sebashack/rusty-mom/blob/main/rmom-manager/src/api/endpoints.rs)
 and it defines the following routes:

 - `POST /queues/<queue_label>`: Given a unique queue `queue_label`, create a queue in some available MoM in `AvailableMoMs`.
 Notice
                           that the available MoM will be chosen randomly.
-Thew new queue will be also registered in database
+The new queue will be also registered in database
                           and associated to the MoM server.
 - `DELETE /queues/<queue_label>`: Given a `queue_label`, delete the queue identified by it from the host MoM server and from database.
 - `GET /queues/<queue_label>`: Given a `queue_label`, get the MoM server information necessary to push data to the queue identified by it, namely,